 What else can dentists tell by looking at your mouth?

 Well, dentists can tell a lot of things by looking in your mouth.
+Not only if you need veneers or if you need braces.
 It is said eyes are the windows to the soul and your mouth is the window to your overall health.
 Here are the things that dentists can tell by looking:

 - If you floss regularly and not just before your appointment